ManeeshWije/brainrust/README.md

 # brainrust
-A brainfuck interpreter written in Rust
+A brainf*ck interpreter written in Rust